CSS-Electronics/api-examples/examples/data-processing/README.md

 - `LOG/`: Contains raw J1939 data samples
 - `dbc_files/`: Contains demo/test DBC files for use in the examples
-- `process_data.py`: List log files between dates, DBC decode them and export/analyze the data
+- `process_data.py`: List log files between dates, DBC decode them and perform various processing
-- `create_custom_signal.py`: Example of creating a custom signal based on two existing signals
 - `decode_multiframe_data.py`: Example of how multiframe data can be handled incl.
 DBC decoding (Transport Protocol)
-- `utils.py`: Functions/classes used in the above scripts
+- `utils.py`: Functions/classes used in the above scripts (note: Identical to utils.py from the dashboard-writer repo)
+- `utils_tp.py`: Functions/classes used for Transport Protocol handling

 ---